michal-h21/make4ht/README.md

 `correct_exit`

 :    expected `exit code` from the command.
 The compilation will be terminated
-     if the command `exit code` is different.
+     if exit code of the executed command  is different.

 ### Repetition

-Repetition is number which specifies a maximal number of executions of the particular command.
+The `repetition` parameter  specifies the maximum number of executions of the particular command.
 This is used for instance for `tex4ht` and `t4ht` commands, as they should be executed only once in the compilation.
-They would be executed multiple times if you include them in the build file because they are called by `make4ht` by default.
-Because these commands allow only one `repetition`, the second execution will be blocked.
+They would be executed multiple times when they are included in the build file, as they are called by `make4ht` by default.
+Because these commands allow only one `repetition`, the second execution is blocked.

 ### Expected exit code